 b. approval or rejection of party political appointments to government posts;

-c. approval or rejection of remuneration and expense claims by politicians;
+c. approval or rejection of expense claims and electoral allowance claims by politicians;

 5. Prohibiting a member of parliament from retiring in mid-term except for reasons of ill-health.
-Where a member of parliament retires in mid-term and forces a by-election, the costs of holding the by-election will be met by the retiring member.
+Where a member of parliament retires in mid-term and forces a by-election, the costs of holding the by-election will be billed to the retiring member.